Please note: In the following section, the terms “Security Issuer,” “Program Member” and “Account Representative” may be used interchangeably.

 - Sometimes the last known trade value (either as sold by the issuer or traded privately between investors) can represent the FMV.
 In the case of a private sale between investors, it must be considered whether both parties were acting reasonably in their best interests to make the market for the purchase/sale of the securities, and that they were acting at arms’ length from each other.
 This method may be considered appropriate to determine a security’s FMV is if the trade occurred within the last twelve months.

 - As a last resort, and under very limited circumstances, FMV may be determined using the Net Book Value.
-This should only be used if there is no other option (i.e., a maturing account), otherwise the transaction involving securities where a current value is needed should be delayed until a FMV can be determined.
+This should only be used if a determination must be made within a finite period and there is no other option available (e.g., a maturing RRSP); otherwise, the transaction should be delayed until an accurate FMV can be determined.

-Generally, the FMV of a security would be the amount the member would receive for that security if the issuer were dissolved and its proceeds distributed on the day of valuation.
-If an offering is ongoing, the FMV may be considered the current sale price.
-Similarly, if a private sale has recently (i.e. within the past 12 months) taken place between two investors who were acting at arms’ length and reasonably in their best interests, that may be considered the FMV.
-The simplest, most accurate way to value your securities may be, in fact, to take the par value.
-However, if your enterprise has been operating with substantial losses, you will either have to allocate the losses to the securities to reduce their FMV, or else have a very good justification for claiming their FMV is still their par value.
+- The simplest way to value your securities may be, in fact, to take the par value.
+However, if your organization has been operating with substantial losses, you will either have to allocate the losses to the securities to reduce their FMV, or else have a very good justification for claiming their FMV is still their par value.

 Q: Who is responsible for determining the Fair Market Value of securities?

-A: It is the individual investor’s (i.e. Annuitant’s) responsibility to ensure that securities are being contributed to a registered plan at their Fair Market Value (FMV).
-The Annuitant must ensure that the FMV being reported is accurate.
-If an Annuitant is audited by the Canada Revenue Agency (CRA), they are legally responsible to defend the accuracy of the security valuation.
-To meet this requirement, the Security Issuer is required to submit a form to CWCF called the Issuer Representation Letter (IRL), which provides the current FMV for one security.
-Please contact CWCF to request a template for this form.
+A: It is the individual investor’s (i.e., Account Holder’s) responsibility to ensure that securities are being contributed to their Registered Plan at their Fair Market Value (FMV).
+The Account Holder must ensure that the FMV being reported is accurate.
+If an Accuont Holder is audited by the Canada Revenue Agency (CRA), they are legally responsible to defend the accuracy of the security valuation.
+To meet this requirement, the Security Issuer is required to submit a form to Common Good Capital called the Issuer Representation Letter (IRL), which provides the current FMV for one security.
+Please contact Common Good Capital to request a template for this form.

-Q: What are the respective responsibilities of the Canadian Worker Cooperative Federation, the Security Issuer, and the Annuitant under CWCF’s RRSP/TFSA Program?
+Q: What are the respective responsibilities of Common Good Capital, the Security Issuer, and the Account Holder under CWCF’s Registered Plans Program?

-A: For a full explanation, each Security Issuer (i.e. Program Member / Account Representative) is required to read and sign CWCF’s Agency Agreement, as well as refer to the Support Manual provided to the Designated Representative for the organization.
-Each Annuitant (i.e., account holder) is required to read the complete Declaration of Trust when completing their account-opening paperwork, as well as read and sign CWCF’s Program Overview & Risk Acknowledgement form.
+A: For a full explanation, each Security Issuer (i.e. Program Member / Account Representative) is required to read and sign Common Good Capital’s Agency Agreement, as well as refer to the Support Manual provided to the Designated Representative for the organization.
+Each Account Holder is required to read the complete Declaration of Trust when completing their account-opening paperwork, as well as read and sign Common Good Capital’s Program Overview & Risk Acknowledgement form.
 A brief summary of each party’s responsibilities is below.